Cozy Peach Kitchen

 Notes

-1. For the most consistent results, use the “spoon and level” method for measuring out flour.
-Simply use a spoon to add flour to your cup measure until overflowing, then use the back of a knife to level off the excess flour.
+1. How to measure flour: For the most consistent results, use the “spoon and level” method for measuring out flour.
+Simply use a spoon to add flour to your cup until overflowing, then use the back of a knife to level off the excess flour.
+Better yet, use a scale to measure flour by gram weight.
+One cup of flour weighs 120 grams.

 2. Freezing instructions: Let cookies cool to room temp.
 Place in a freezer safe container for up to 3 months.